ivansaid/maco-platform/README.md

 # Maco Platform
-App to nurseries with potential customers.
+App to connect nurseries with potential buyers of plants and anything that nurseries offer.

 | Maco-Platform | Description |  Links |